Accelerynt-Security/AS-Block-GitHub-User/README.md

 As a general guideline, you should review and test for updates at least once per month.
 More frequent checks can be performed if your function has higher security requirements or is particularly sensitive to bugs in the underlying packages.
 Automated tools exist to help manage these updates.

-You can update your packages from your VS Code project's terminal by running the commands "**npm update date-fns**" and ""**npm update jsonwebtoken**", then redeploying the Function to Azure.
+You can update your packages from your VS Code project's terminal by running the commands "**npm update date-fns**" and "**npm update jsonwebtoken**", then redeploying the Function to Azure.